 Increased Web Traffic

 Social media can also be highly effective at funnelling large amounts of traffic to your website.
-If you sell products or services on your website, your social channels can help them get there.
+If you sell products or services on your website, your social channels can help drive more people there.
+Just make sure that your landing page is worth sending people to, and your check out process is optimised for the user.

 How to Create a Social Media Marketing Strategy